HospitalRun/planning/Requirements/v1_0/Incident-Management.md

 **I want to:**

 1. quickly view all incidents I created
-2. filter and sort them by status and timetime
+2. update an incident if needed

 **So I can:** monitor the status of incidents I have entered

 ***

-#### When: I am chosen for an investigation team  (hospital staff)
+#### When: Investigating an incident  (hospital staff)

 **I want to:**

-1. Update my assigned incident with the new information
+1. Update the incident with any new information
-2. Completing any form as needed.
-3. upload and attach files as part of the investigation
+1. upload and attach files as part of the investigation

 **So I can:** Facilitate the timely investigation of incidents